Neufund/nano-app-entropy/README.md

 ## how to build and deploy

+* make sure you use correct firmware tag in nanos-secure-sdk
+* make sure you use correct version of compilers in blue-devenv for your firmware version

 token.hex is included and may be deployed without main.c compilation check Makefile for load and delete targets